jangelcode/NBASeasonTrackerDup/README.md

 ## Running the Application

-Feel free to explore the live application at [https://nbawebapp-prod-8d3ec9ee7b0e.herokuapp.com/](https://nbawebapp-prod-8d3ec9ee7b0e.herokuapp.com/).
+Feel free to explore the live application at (inactive).

 ## License